Skip to main content

 Sixteen four-credit courses or the equivalent, plus a two-credit course, Colloquium on Teaching Practices, normally taken in the fall of the G3 year, including:

-• two seminars: Historiography in History of Science (HISTSCI 3003A) and Research Methods in the History of Science (HISTSCI 3003B)
+- Two seminars: Historiography of the History of Science (HISTSCI 3003A) and Research Methods in the History of Science (HISTSCI 3003B)

-• Colloquium on Teaching Practices (two credits) taken in the first year of employment as a Teaching Fellow (normally the G3 year)
+- The Colloquium on Teaching Practices (two credits) taken in the first year of employment as a teaching fellow (normally the G3 year)

-Note: The department does not accept transfer credit.
-Students who matriculate into the doctoral program after receiving an AM degree in History of Science or who take graduate courses as Special Students in the department are eligible to transfer up to eight four-unit courses.
+Note: The department does not accept transfer credits.
+However, students who matriculate into the doctoral program after receiving an AM degree in history of science or who take graduate courses as special students in the department are eligible to transfer up to eight four-unit courses.

 Research Papers

 In the first two years of graduate study, students must write two research papers, at least one for a departmental course.
-Papers must be between 7500 and 10,000 words (exclusive of notes and bibliography); each must earn a grade of at least A-.
-One must display serious engagement with archival or other primary sources (which may include printed and/or digital materials and objects); the other may be based on fieldwork observation (e.g., ethnographic, participant-observer) or involve media production (e.g., interactive web, audio, video/photographic, museum exhibition).
+Papers must be between 7,500 and 10,500 words (exclusive of notes and bibliography); each must earn a grade of at least A-.
+At least one must display serious engagement with archival or other primary sources (which may include printed and/or digital materials and objects); the other may be based on fieldwork observation (e.g., ethnographic, participant-observer) or involve media production (e.g., interactive web, audio, video/photographic, museum exhibition).

 Grades and Assessment